 IP TAKE: Storer offers some sizable grants.
 However, the foundation prioritizes larger organizations, making it more difficult for smaller organizations to secure funding.

 PROFILE: George B. Storer Foundation seeks to “promote an ecologically rich and economically prosperous future for current and future generations.”
-The foundation honors the memory of its namesake, a twentieth century businessman and radio and television broadcasting pioneer.
+The foundation honors the memory of its namesake, a 20th-century businessman and radio and television broadcasting pioneer.
 The foundation funds early childhood education, Wyoming landscapes and communities, and conservation economics.

 The foundation's early childhood education program supports projects that improve teacher quality, facilitate the sharing of best practices, and/or use place as an integrating context for learning.